mlibrary/regal_bird/README.md

 * `#noop` for when the action succeeded, but the state did not change.
 This is useful for checking if an external service has completed an operation.

+# Running Regal Bird

+As mentioned in the configuration section, Regal Bird provides rake tasks to run its workers.
+This infrastructure is persistent, and will survive restarts of both Regal Bird and rabbitmq-server.
+As such, when you want to delete all *or part of* a plan, you should be sure to invoke the `purge[path_to_plan]` rake task, but please note that this will delete *all* state information currently in the plan.

 ## More Information

 This readme covers most of the functionality, but not all of it.
 For that, please